Friday, 27 September 2019

 It was in this house that my parents had initiated themselves into the Gandhian struggle for the liberation of the country.
 As a young boy my mind was politically shaped here.
 I pointed out to Sheil a nearby small police post where an angry policeman had once severely thrashed me for leading a small procession of young boys shouting anti-British slogans.
 My mother had seen everything from the window of her upstairs bedroom but she neither showed her anguish nor lamented.
 She took me in her arms without a word of remorse.
 Later, she narrated the incident to my father when we went for our weekly meeting with him in Gujrat Jail.

 The above paragraphs from his autobiography suggest that the family lived in two houses.
-At the time of my visit I did not know this fact, so did not enquire about any second home.
-To clarify this matter I contacted Mr Waqqas again and he confirmed that indeed Gujrals lived about 100 meters away in another house in his childhood.
+At the time of my visit, I was unaware of this fact and therefore did not enquire about any second home.
+To clarify the matter, I contacted Mr Waqqas again, and he confirmed that the Gujrals indeed lived about 100 meters away in another house during Inder Kumar Gujral’s childhood.

-Now the question is not just about two houses, but we have two visits also to find details about.
-First, he visited Jhelum in 1982 and second time probably in 1992.
-An article in rediff provides us details of his visit to Jhelum in 1992.
+Now, the question is not just about the two houses, but also about two visits that need to be examined.
+The first was in 1982, and the second, most likely, in 1992.
+An article in Rediff provides details of his 1992 visit to Jhelum.

 Jhelum proud of PM